the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 class Der : public BaseX, BaseY {}
 ```
 This means class Der : public BaseX is the same as private BaseY.
 Der object has two separate base classes.
-So sizeof(Der) will be 8 in this case.
+Thus `sizeof(Der)` will be at least `sizeof(BaseX) + sizeof(BaseY)` in this case (typically 8 bytes on many platforms).

-In multiple inheritance, base class subobjects are constructed in the order in which they appear in the inheritance list,
+In multiple inheritance, base class subobjects are constructed in the order in which they appear in the inheritance list (from left to right),
 not in the order in which they appear in the constructor’s initializer list.
 The same rule applies in reverse order for destruction.
 ```cpp
 class Der : public BaseX, public BaseY // It comes to life in this order